T Rowe's challenge to Dell deal may fuel critics of 'appraisal'

 T Rowe Price was a long-term holder of Dell stock and a vocal critic of the price of the Dell deal.
 Its large appraisal claim is the kind of action that Delaware judges have said can act as a necessary deterrent against underpriced deals.

-(Reporting by Tom Hals in Wilmington, Delaware; Editing by Nick Zieminski, Noeleen Walder and Ted Botha)
+Dell and T Rowe Price's attorney, Stuart Grant of Grant & Eisenhofer, did not immediately respond to a request for comment.
+(Reporting by Tom Hals in Wilmington, Delaware; Editing by Nick Zieminski)